+Following Profiles:

-- Bluetooth® specifications: Ver.
-1.2 - Following Profiles: - A2DP (Advanced Audio Distribution Profile) Ver.
-1.0 - AVRCP (Audio/Video Remote Control Profile) Ver.
-1.0 or higher (Ver.
-1.3 or higher recommended)
+- A2DP (Advanced Audio Distribution Profile) Ver.
+1.0, or higher (recommended: Ver.
+1.2 or higher) - AVRCP (Audio/Video Remote Control Profile) Ver.
+1.0 or higher (recommended: Ver.
+1.3 or higher)

 Portable players must correspond to the above specifications in order to be connected to the Bluetooth® audio system.
 However, please note that some functions may be limited depending on the type of portable player.